yousefelassal/quote-cron/README.md

 > The best way to predict your future is to create it.

 > We've got to have a dream if we are going to make a dream come true.

+> I can't believe that God put us on this earth to be ordinary.